auerlab/fasda/README.md

 Cond2   2835.7  4167.81 3718.39
 ```

-The bottom line is, while the 0.05 rule is a good one mathematically, we
+The bottom line is, while the 0.05 rule is a good one mathematically,
+it is only as reliable as the input date.
-cannot count on experimental and computational results reflecting the
+We cannot count on experimental and computational results reflecting the
 biology with that much accuracy.
 Give the results of any differential
 analysis a generous margin of error, and examine the data more closely for
-anything within that margin.
+anything near that margin.

 The question then becomes how to narrow down the list of differential
 features and identify those of interest.
 Our intent is to provide